 Dress rehearsals, sound checks and intimate performances… from Van Halen, Fleetwood Mac, Tom Petty and Pat Benatar to The Kinks, The Ventures, The Guess Who and The Doors of the 21st Century… On stage, side stage, or just a few feet away, all were truly spectacular.

-Meeting George Clooney, Anthony Edwards and Cameron Diaz all on the same day at the Long Beach Grand Prix.
+Meeting George Clooney, Anthony Edwards and Cameron Diaz all on the same day at the Long Beach Grand Prix (Vince Neil, my client, was in the race).
 My wife – who never asks for a photo — takes a picture with George.
 I get home only to find out that the roll of film in the camera had already been shot.
 My wife forgives but doesn’t forget… Years later, I see George at the Studio City Golf Course driving range and tell him of the incident… he offers to retake the photo.

 Escorting Cynthia Plaster Caster and “Miss Pamela” Des Barres to the premiere screening of The Banger Sisters at The Grove in Los Angeles.
-I meet Goldie Hawn after the movie, then end up meeting Kate Hudson, Chris Robinson and Geoffrey Rush at the after party.
+I meet Goldie Hawn after the movie, then end up meeting Kate Hudson, Chris Robinson of The Black Crowes and Geoffrey Rush at the after party.

 John Ritter, myself, and a handful of others look hysterically for a restroom at the “Greenacres” / Harold Lloyd Estate in Beverly Hills that supposedly has 26 bathrooms during a Michael Dukakis presidential fundraiser.
 Lee Solters and I were there with Barbra Streisand.

-At a private celebrity golf tournament at Lake Sherwood Country Club in Thousand Oaks, California, I say hi to Bill Murray, Joe Pesci, Andy Garcia, Stephen Stills and Wayne Gretzky (who’s as nice and casual as one would imagine).
+At a private celebrity golf tournament at Lake Sherwood Country Club in Thousand Oaks, California (that we did PR for…), I say hi to Bill Murray, Joe Pesci, Andy Garcia, Stephen Stills and Wayne Gretzky (who’s as nice and casual as one would imagine).
 I see Jack Nicholson but don’t bother him.
 Someone asks Bill Murray for an autograph… He says, “Aren’t you even going to say hi first?” and walks away.
+It was classic.

 Meeting Ozzy Osbourne… He was coming into the office for a day of interviews in conjunction with the No More Tears project.
 There I was, standing at the urinal of the office bathroom when the door opens and Ozzy walks up beside me and says hello.

-Hanging out with client Sam Kinison… he once made me laugh so hard that I thought I tore stomach muscles… Other times he made me laugh so hard that I just couldn’t breathe.
+Hanging out with client Sam Kinison… he once made me laugh so hard at the Comedy Store on Sunset that I thought I tore stomach muscles… Other times he made me laugh so hard that I just couldn’t breathe.
 There was no one like Sam.
 RIP.

 Being within arm’s length of Jennifer Aniston, Brad Pitt and Mark Wahlberg at the premiere of the movie, Rock Star.
 The movie theater in Westwood gets overloaded and the Fire Marshall keeps many of us from entering.
 Gene Simmons literally tries to pull Robby Krieger (the only member of the Rock and Roll Hall of Fame in attendance) into the lobby past the Marshall but we’re told to go to the overflow theatre down the street.
 We do so, but the lower brass at Warner Bros. still can’t find a seat for Robby (and won’t allow me to ask anyone to give up their seat), so he and his wife, Lynn, end up going home.
 In a gesture of pure class, Fred Durst of Limp Bizkit — who tells my wife she has “the most beautiful eyes I’ve ever seen” — offers us his four seats after hearing of the incident.
 Unfortunately, Robby and Lynn had already left.